 When it comes to your driving test, there are two types of fault that you need to be aware of.
 They are most commonly known as major faults and minor faults.

 The vast majority of drivers will receive some sort of minor fault on their driving test.
 No one’s perfect, after all!

 A major fault, officially known as a serious fault, is something potentially dangerous to you, the examiner, other people or public property.

 A minor fault, officially known as a driving fault, is an issue with your driving which, nonetheless, isn’t potentially dangerous.
 However, if you repeat this type of fault, it could become a major fault.

 At the moment, learners will receive a paper copy of their driving test report upon completing their test.
-However, the DVSA have announced their intention to shift to a digital marking app in the coming years.
-Learn more in our April 2018 news roundup.
+However, the DVSA have begun introducing a driving test app so that examiners can digitally record test results.

 The Practical Driving Test Pass Mark

 You will pass your driving test so long as you make: